microsoft-healthcare-madison/argonaut-subscription-info/README.md

-# FHIR R5 Subscription Tools
+# FHIR Topic-Based Subscription Tools

-This is a general overview page for the software hosted at [subscriptions.argo.run](http://subscriptions.argo.run), which can be used to test R5 Subscriptions.
+This is a general overview page for the software hosted at [subscriptions.argo.run](http://subscriptions.argo.run), which can be used to test topic-based subscription in FHIR R4 (via the Backport IG) and FHIR R5.

 If you have any comments or questions, feel free to ping me on [Zulip](https://chat.fhir.org/#narrow/pm-with/222054-gino.canessa).